nikarh/docker-images/fileserver-imapsync/README.md

 # nikarh/fileserver-imapsync

-This is `alpine` with `imapnotify` and `mbsync`, configured specifically to backup emails from gmail using OAUTH2.
+This is `alpine` with `imapnotify` and `mbsync`, configured specifically to backup emails from Gmail using OAUTH2.

 ## Usage